-Proposal when accepted becomes a promise.
+A proposal, when accepted, becomes a promise.

-“An acceptance is like a stick of matchbox in front of a truck of gunpowder.”
+According to William Anson, “An acceptance is like a stick of matchbox in front of a truck of gunpowder.”

 1. Acceptance should be communicated by the offeree to the offeror.

-Related Case: Felt house v Bindley
+Related Case: Felt house vs. Bindley

 2. Acceptance should be absolute and unqualified.

-3. Acceptance should be made in some usual and reasonable manner, unless the proposal prescribes the manner of acceptance.
+3. Acceptance should be made in some usual and reasonable manner unless the proposal prescribes the manner of acceptance.

 4. Acceptance should be made while the offer is still subsisting.